MichaelCurrin/auto-commit-msg/README.md

 This is a VS Code extension - when you run it, it will look at files changed and then generate a commit message for you and add it to the commit message box (using the Git Extension's UI).
 It will look at files that are staged.
 If there are none, then it will look all changed unstaged files instead.
 The result will be a simple, descriptive message that fits on one line.

-_\*At the moment a message can be generated based on one changed file_
+Note: At the moment a message can be generated based on one changed file.

 This was inspired partly by GitHub's UI - it suggests a message in grey like "Update README.md" when I edit that file and if I enter nothing it uses that.